gtg758a/data-sci/README.md

 # data-sci

+Final Projects for IBM Data Science and Data Analyst-related courses:

-Final Project : Statistics for Data Science with Python
+1. Statistics for Data Science with Python
+2. Tools for Data Science